7RU7H/Standard-Model-Of-The-Universe/OriginalOld/Operation-Star-15-8.md

 **NOTES AND WONDER TO DO**

-?
-Naming conventions

-decision: force -> interaction, Force interacts ?!?

-Equations:
-- Time is one dimensional and detirministic
-	- Predetirmination
-	- Postdetirmination
-	-
-- Light is the resulting affect of Quantum and non-Quantum processes across all Time and Space in one universe observable as wave or particles depending on interactions made through time
-- Dark Matter and Energy are obserable by products
-- Limitation of weight in the universe is expressed as Neutron Stars and Black Holes
-	- Black holes are holes in the Universe because the Weight limits contradict limitations on the Universe
-	- Neutron Stars are fixed Quantum Temporal positions of mass that counter the universe imploding

 Light is the resulting affect of Quantum and non-Quantum processes across all Time and Space in one universe.
 > Hoodie experiment, similar to the slit experiment
 > 1. Hoodie has mesh fibre structure (lots of squares) has two inner and outer layer
 > 2. Sunny Day
 > Outcome:
 > - The light's permeability through these slits is always observed as circles over lapping one another.
-Light essential squares the circle as spiralic function to achieve optimal passage through at light speed.
+Light essential squares the circle as spiralic function to achive optimal passage through at light speed.
 >-  The optical illusion of seeing multiple eye lashes
 >- I have also see weird microbe like shapes and other places (potential quantum interaction with the nerves connecting back into the brain)

-Black hole are holes in our Universe and Neutron stars are the inverse maintaining a harmony
+Black holes are holes in our Universe and Neutron stars are the inverse maintaining a harmony

-Schizophrenia is informational communication through time in one body just as all physical body are affected by everything else that is relative in affecting that body.
+Schizophrenia is informational communication through time in one body just a all physical body are affected by everything else that is relative in affecting that body.
 Precogs exist as network of themselves through time.
-Although all information a body experiences is represented (Dreams, Nightmares, Truth, Falsities, non-frontal cortex interpretation from a different set(s) of experiences as a present cognition).

-Quantum mechanics is just information of bodies affecting everything relative to it with the continuum of the Universe across a specific Quantum informational scope of 1 dimensional time through space it interacts in.
+Quantum mechanics is just information affecting everything relative to it across a scope of time through space.

-The brain is kind of Quantum computer

-Quantum computation can be done on Electromagnetic computers if hardware has an instruction set that replicates space in 2 dimensions and allows for third position in the sinusoidal electromagnetic wave that articulates binary 1s and 0s.
 #### Todo

 Questions Section done
-Naming Conventions - yikes
 Notes section Modularisation and discern Maybe Useful Section Read over
 - Double check peer reviews for these paper